A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

 - English and foreign language news, documentaries and films.

 You'll also have access to University of Brighton support services including:

 - our iASK international academic study kit

 Our accommodation service will be happy to arrange accommodation for the duration of your English pre-sessional programme, and your degree course.

 We offer accommodation options including on-campus university halls of residence, and local host family accommodation:

 Halls accommodation usually consists of a bedroom and shared living and kitchen space in a flat accommodating six students.
 Most bedrooms have ensuite facilities.

 You'll be treated as a member of the family, eating together and sharing the common living areas.
 Catered and self-catered homestays are available.

-There's lots of social activities for you to get involved in during your time at the Language Institute including Brighton Students' Union activities, International Students Society events and the Brighton Language Institute social programme.
+There's lots of social activities for you to get involved in during your time at the Centre for Academic English Language Development including Brighton Students' Union activities, International Students Society events and the Brighton Centre for Academic English Language Development social programme.

 Brighton Students' Union activities